rynatk/handbook/curriculum/back-end/full-stack-ii/assignments/safari.md

 draft: true
 ---

 We are taking a surprise trip to the Savannah for a safari to see all sorts of exotic animals.
-During our time their we want to keep track of all the animals we have seen.
+During our time there we want to keep track of all the animals we have seen.
 For this, we need to create a database, as well as a small console application to help record what we see.

 ## Objectives